Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Tips for using menstrual cups & discs with a high or low cervix

-Remember that menstrual blood exits through the cervical os, so, when choosing a menstrual product, it may be helpful to think about where your unique cervix lies.
-Like we just discussed, there are general trends of how the cervix changes throughout your cycle.
-But there are person-to-person variations in the cervix’s “baseline” position, ranging from how high it sits in the vaginal canal to the angle of the os.
+Remember that when the lining of the uterus sloughs off, the menstrual blood exits through the cervical os, so, when choosing a menstrual product, it may be helpful to think about your unique cervical position.
+The cervix changes throughout the cycle, but each person has unique variations in its baseline position, including height in the vaginal canal and os angle.

 Flex Menstrual Cup position beneath an average or high cervix.